 As researchers put it:

-From there, a range of effects have been discovered which mirror what metformin does.
+From there, a range of effects has been discovered which mirror what metformin does.

 - Reduces cholesterol

 - Improves insulin sensitivity

 - Anti-tumorigenic (anti-cancer)

 - Helps to offset weight gain and obesity